Left Continue shopping

 Lighting quality plays a major role.
 Dim lighting forces the eyes to strain, while sharp contrast between a bright screen and dark room accelerates dryness.
 Even short tasks in such conditions can lead to lasting eye irritation.

-Effective prevention isn’t about one trick—it requires consistent habits:
+An effective solution isn’t about one trick—it requires consistent habits:

 Lack of recovery time and sleep prevents the eye’s mucosal surfaces from regenerating.
 A common warning sign is redness or a gritty feeling even in the morning.
 This suggests the eye’s adaptive capacity is wearing down.